 Bio: Word and Image

-Wanting to see as much as possible, I can be neither for, nor against any method or material.
-Interested in the gap between formalism, particularly minimalism, which I love, and a highly descriptive, common visual vernacular, I move between the two and it often feels like looking at the stars, and down at my feet.
-That back and forth has not changed and looking back, it has in fact been a quest, a journey of commitment looking for my heart’s desire.
+I can see more if I am neither for nor against any method or material.
+Interested in the gap between formalism and a highly descriptive, narrative visual vernacular, I move between the two and it often feels like looking at the stars, and down at my feet.
+That back and forth has not changed-- it has in fact been a quest, a journey of commitment looking for my heart’s desire.

 What does the heart desire?

 As a southerner born in 1944, I grew up in a word culture and somewhere along the line realized words had suffered a loss.
 You couldn’t trust um.
 What was said in church didn’t translate into everyday life.
-Clashes between black and white, tradition and the new, rules and freedom, all called into question the stories and games used in preparing us to go forth, survive, and thrive.
+Clashes between black and white, tradition and new, rules and freedom, all called into question those stories and games used in preparing us to go out, survive, and thrive.